 All of this warming up serves one main purpose: You’re “priming” your account for bigger campaigns.
 And, in the case of cold emails and mass emails, you’ll be sending campaigns featuring lots of very similar messages.

 Once your address is warm, the email clients shouldn’t blink at a cold email or mass email campaign — after all, you now have a reputation for sending high volumes of quality emails that belong in people’s inboxes.

 Why Do I Need to Warm Up My New Email Account?

 A new email account needs “warm up” to increase deliverability and establish trust as a valid email account, not a spam account.

 Warming up a new e-mail address, and especially a new domain, is important in order to:

-- Be able to send your full limits, based on Google’s policy of 500/day for Gmail accounts and 2,000/day for Google Workspace (formerly known as G Suite) accounts.
+- Be able to send your full limits, based on Google’s policy of 500/day for free Gmail accounts and 2,000/day for Google Workspace (formerly known as G Suite) accounts.

 - Minimize the chance that Google suspends your email account, especially if you have a new Gmail account or new Google Workspace domain with no sending history.